 The book can be accessed online

-For more information on our research and other publications you can click here
+For more information on our research and other publications, click here

 If you want to read more about ELT research, click here

 About the editors

 Steve Mann (Associate Professor) joined the Centre for Applied Linguistics at the University of Warwick in September 2007.
 He is Director of MA ELT programmes.
 He previously lectured at both Aston University and University of Birmingham.
 He has experience in Hong Kong, Japan and Europe in both English language teaching and teacher development.
 His most recent book The Coursebook and Beyond (2011) is a handbook for novice teachers guiding them in selecting, adapting and supplementing course books.
 Steve supervises a research group of PhD students who are investigating teachers’ education and development.
 The group’s work considers aspects of teacher development, teacher beliefs and the development of knowledge, the first year of teaching, mentoring, blended learning, and the use of technology in teacher development.

 Julian Edge has been involved in TESOL and teacher education since 1969.
 After initially living and working in Germany, Egypt, Singapore and Turkey, he has held a number of university posts in Britain, from which he has travelled and taught widely.
 His research and publication interests have been increasingly committed to issues of continuing personal and professional development, along with a growing engagement with the sociopolitical implications of the spread of English.
 At the time of publication, he is retraining as a counsellor/therapist and working as a volunteer counsellor with Age Concern Manchester.

 The British Council is the UK’s international organisation for educational opportunities and cultural relations.
 We work in over 100 countries worldwide to build engagement and trust for the UK through the exchange of knowledge and ideas between people.
 We work in the arts, education, science, sport and governance and last year we reached over 128 million people.